novnc/noVNC/docs/EMBEDDING.md

-# Embedding and Deploying noVNC Application
+# Embedding and deploying noVNC application

 This document describes how to embed and deploy the noVNC application, which includes settings and a full user interface.
 If you are looking for